 Eat Like King Croesus or be a Smalhans

 The evening menu at Smalhans is a set menu and you can choose between a four or eight-course meal.
 If you choose the small menu (NOK 425) you are a smalhans, meaning a cheap or poor person.
-If, however, you choose the big menu (NOK 615) you can look forward to dining as King Croesus.
+If, however, you choose the big menu (NOK 615) you can look forward to dining like King Croesus.
 We felt like kings this night!
 What’s great about Smalhans is that they change up their menus every week.
 That way you can always get something new and exciting even if this is your neighborhood joint, and their low price level means you can go more often.

-Finally, a Proper Bib Gourmand in Oslo
+A New Bib Gourmand in Oslo

 Why We Always Return to Smalhans